php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 class files.
 Developers MUST use the following process to determine where a class file will be placed:

-1. Pick a single _namespace prefix_ for the classes to be autoloaded.
+1. Pick a single _sub-namespace_ for the classes to be autoloaded.

 2. Pick one or more _resource bases_ for the file locations.

-3. Remove the _namespace prefix_ from the _qualified class name_.
+3. Remove the _sub-namespace_ from the _qualified class name_.

 4. The remaining _namespace parts_ become subdirectories under one of the _resource bases_.